 The prepare window is a holding area for tracks, much like preparing a set by lifting records part way out of your record bag.
 You can drag tracks (or whole crates) from the main track list into the prepare window, or simply drag them onto the prepare button.
 These tracks will be removed from the prepare window once they have been played.
 All tracks in the prepare window will be discarded when you exit Scratch Live.

 TIP: Use the keyboard shortcut ctrl-p to add tracks to the prepare window.

-All...
-Audio CD (D:) Tunes Library A' list All list
+Audio CD (D:) Tunes Library A' list abh fresh Recorded Breaks Hip Hop inst